EFFECTIVE TRAINING FORMAT FOR BODY BALANCE

 How often and how long should you do balance training per week for an individual workout?

-Final words : Why do you, Ricardo, rely on balance training for patients in your physiotherapy and what makes this training method so effective?
+Closing words: Why do you, Ricardo, rely on balance training for patients in your physiotherapy and what makes this training method so effective?